 5/1.7/5 Methods to satisfy the agenda item

-[Some administrations are of the view that any methods suggesting reservation of spectrum within the 1 525-1 559 MHz and 1 626.5-1 660.5 MHz bands for AMS(R)S future forecast needs would result in inefficient use of spectrum and would be inconsistent with the mandate of this agenda item as decided and agreed to during the WRC-07 Conference].

 5.1 Method A – No Change to the regulatory provisions of the Radio Regulations

-[Coordination between mobile-satellite service (MSS) networks is required in accordance with the procedure of RR Article 9, No. 5.357A.]
+Coordination between mobile-satellite service (MSS) networks is required in accordance with the procedure of RR Article 9, No. 5.357A.

-Until now there has been no case that any existing AMS(R)S system, which fulfils all the requirements of the multilateral coordination process, was not given the minimum required spectrum;
+Until now there have been some cases where an existing AMS(R)S system, could not have all the requirements fulfiled during the multilateral coordination process;

 The AMS(R)S spectrum requirements have been estimated [as less than 2 x 10 MHz].
 The existing Radio Regulation provision RR No. 5.357A and the resolves of Resolution 222 (Rev.WRC-07) provide sufficient priority for current and future AMS(R)S requirements.
-Under these provisions, notifying administrations of the AMS(R)S systems should identify required spectrum for AMS(R)S communications within priority categories 1 to 6 of RR Article 44 in order that validated ASM(R)S requirements are provided through the coordination process.
+Under these provisions, notifying administrations of the AMS(R)S systems should identify required spectrum for AMS(R)S communications (within priority categories 1 to 6 of RR Article 44) in order that validated ASM(R)S requirements are provided through the coordination process.

 Advantages